-The Papers of Martin Luther King, Jr.: Volume VI: Advocate of the Social Gospel, September 1948-March 1963 (Martin Luther King Papers)
+The Papers of Martin Luther King, Jr., Volume VI: Advocate of the Social Gospel, September 1948–March 1963 (Volume 6) (Martin Luther King Papers)

 Martin Luther King Jr.